renemoll/notes_on/test_driven_development_for_embedded_c/README.md

 The idea behind dual targetting is that your code runs on at least two targets: the target hardware and your host system.
 Building your code for both allows the short TDD cycle and ensuring you can easily switch to the target.

+This does mean you may run into compatability isssues which you then have to fix.

 #### Risks

 * Different compilers may vary in their language support;